 We support new approaches to health and wellbeing including in healthy living, public health, early diagnosis of disease, advanced treatments and therapeutics, medicines’ manufacturing, connected services, and food and diet.

 Background to health and wellbeing

-Non-communicable diseases, such as cancer, cardiovascular diseases and type 2 diabetes, account for 70 per cent of all deaths and more than three out of four years lived with a disability.
+Non-communicable diseases, such as cancer, cardiovascular diseases and type 2 diabetes, account for 70%of all deaths and more than three out of four years lived with a disability.

 The number of people in the UK with dementia is estimated at 850,000, and one in four adults and one in ten children in the UK experience mental illness.
-Patients with multiple health conditions or multimorbidities represent an increasing challenge for healthcare systems, with around 70 per cent of healthcare costs now associated with multimorbidities’ management.
+Patients with multiple health conditions or multimorbidities represent an increasing challenge for healthcare systems, with around 70% of healthcare costs now associated with multimorbidities’ management.